greg-js/arch-wiki-md-repo/wiki/_content/english/Lenovo Thinkpad Yoga 260.md

 EndSection

 ```

-Enabling the option `"TearFree"`, however, breaks screen rotation: *xrandr -o left* will either result in a blank screen or in an error message (`xrandr: Configure crtc 0 failed`).

 The miniDP port works, at least when used with a VGA adapter.
 The connected display shows up in *xrandr* correctly..